opensearch-project/sql/docs/dev/Pagination-v2.md

 ## OpenSearch Data Retrieval Strategy

-OpenSearch provides several data retrival APIs that are optimized for different use cases.
+OpenSearch provides several data retrieval APIs that are optimized for different use cases.

 At this time, SQL plugin uses simple search API and scroll API.